Ferenas/Awesome-Open-Vocabulary/README.md

   </p>
 <br />

-This fucking repo is used for recording, tracking, and benchmarking several recent open vocabulary methods to supplement our [survey](https://arxiv.org/abs/2306.15880).
+This repo is used for recording, tracking, and benchmarking several recent open vocabulary methods to supplement our [survey](https://arxiv.org/abs/2306.15880).
 If you find any work missing or have any suggestions (papers, implementations, and other resources), feel free to [pull requests](https://github.com/jianzongwu/Awesome-Open-Vocabulary/pulls).
 We will add the missing papers to this repo as soon as possible.